bowman2001/perplex/README.md

 # Perplex theme for Hugo

-This is still work in progress.
-I hope to release the first beta in the next few month.
+The first beta and a few minor patches have been released.
+This is still work in progress but you’re very welcome to give it a try.

 The documentation for this theme is also work in progress and online for testing purposes: